b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 Of course, remember that this is all fictitious data inspired by the lecture of [this Wikipedia's page](https://en.wikipedia.org/wiki/Eye_color).

 OK, enough for the task solution.
-If you want to the more terse (and mysterious) versions of the functions developed here then go to [this chapter's code snippets](https://github.com/b-lukaszuk/RJ_BS_eng/tree/main/code_snippets/ch06).
+If you want to see more terse (and mysterious) versions of the functions developed here then go to [this chapter's code snippets](https://github.com/b-lukaszuk/RJ_BS_eng/tree/main/code_snippets/ch06).